Cyprus incorporation services

 Language

-Greek and Turkish are the official languages of Cyprus but English is widely spoken and understood, particularly in commercial and government sectors.
+The official languages of Cyprus are Greek and Turkish, but English is widely spoken and understood, particularly in commercial and governmental sectors.

 Currency